hendrix/hendrix/README.md

 However, hendrix differs from these other technologies in that it is natively asynchronous and designed with background tasks in mind.
 In this sense, it may serve some projects as a replacement for [gevent](https://readthedocs.org/projects/gevent/) or [celery](http://celery.readthedocs.org).

 **hendrix** implements the WSGI protocol, so it can serve applications made with django, pyramid, flask and other WSGI frameworks.
 However, hendrix views your web as just another network resource - in fact, this is central to the [hendrix philosophy](http://hendrix.readthedocs.org/en/latest/philosophy/).

+Twisted is one of the most battle-tested and actively developed Python projects.
+Until hendrix, however, Twisted has not been part of a mainstream python web server.
+And that's a shame.

 ### Features
 * **Multi-processing** - The WSGI app can be served from multiple